Metal Gear Rising: Revengeance: Legacy

 Hideo Kojima mentioned in January 2012 that depending on the game's popularity, the staff would make a franchise based on it.
 He has viewed the relationship between Kojima Productions and PlatinumGames as very positive and suggested that a sequel to Metal Gear Rising may be possible in the near future.
 However, Kojima would only approve of a sequel if PlatinumGames were to develop it, stating that "no one else could [do] it".
-Following the game's release Kojima was impressed with PlatinumGames' work in the game stating the franchise had a "lot of hugely, insanely critical fans" who would be harsh on reflecting issues.
-As the original project from the game was telling Raiden's life before Metal Gear Solid 4: Guns of the Patriots Kojima would like the game to be developed although he thought that PlatinumGames would have problems with it as a result of being an inter-sequel.
-As a result, he is unable to confirm such story could be developed in the future.
+Following the game's release, Kojima was impressed with PlatinumGames' work in the game, stating the franchise had a "lot of hugely, insanely critical fans" who would harshly scrutinize issues.
+As the original project was a prequel to Metal Gear Solid 4: Guns of the Patriots, Kojima would like the concept to be revisited, although he thought that PlatinumGames would have problems with it as a result of being an "interquel."
+As a result, he was unable to confirm if such a story could be developed in the future.

-On February 22, 2013, Hideo Kojima told SPOnG that he would like to make a sequel of Metal Gear Rising.
-He said that if it does happen, he would like PlatinumGames to develop it.
+On February 22, 2013, Hideo Kojima told SPOnG that he would like to make a sequel of Metal Gear Rising, stating that if it does happen, he would like PlatinumGames to develop it.
 Kojima also stated that he would like the sequel to star Gray Fox and have him battle "nano machine-powered zombies."
-He went on to say that he offered to write the story himself, but PlatinumGames did not seem interested.
-Etsu Tamari, chief story writer for both Metal Gear Rising and the original Metal Gear Solid: Rising has expressed interest in re-using the original idea into the potential sequel.
+He also stated that he offered to write the story himself, but PlatinumGames did not seem interested.
+Etsu Tamari, chief story writer for both Metal Gear Rising and the original Metal Gear Solid: Rising, has expressed interest in reusing the original idea for a potential sequel.